dickymuhr/belajar-elasticsearch/readme.md

 ```
 Upon creating the initial document in an index, the schema is also defined.
 Therefore, adding subsequent documents with differing data types will result in an error.

+It is recomended to use `GET API` before using `CREATE API` to avoid conflict when the document is already exist.
 ## Get API
 Retrieve document with specific id, with metadata
 ```